Java 6 support has ended!

 WAS v8.5 supports pluggable JDK which means you can use WAS v8.5 with Java 6, 7, or 8.
 With the Java 6 end of support (EoS) coming, IBM strongly encourages customers to move to Java 7 or 8.
 Migration to a newer version of Java will help customers move away from aging crypto technologies and avoid the risks of non-addressed future security exposures.
 Also, with the pluggable JDK support of WAS v8.5, switching JDKs is fairly easy.

 After April 30, 2018, fixes to the Java 6 runtime will be limited.
-Customers will be able to get security fixes via Oracle Critical Patch Updates (CPUs) for Java 6 until December 2018.
-Only CPU fixes will be available after April 30, 2018.
+Customers will be able to get security fixes from IBM, which include the Oracle Critical Patch Updates (CPUs) for Java 6, until December 2018.
+No CPU fixes are available after December 2018.

-For Liberty users: Liberty ceased support of Java 6 in version 126.96.36.199.
-To use the latest version of Liberty you must upgrade to Java 7 or Java 8.
+For Liberty users: Liberty ceased support of Java 6 in version 22.214.171.124.
+To use the latest version of Liberty you must upgrade to Java 8 or higher.

 Updated 2018-03-14: After April 30, 2018, security fixes for the IBM SDKs will be available from IBM, not Oracle as previously implied.